bleds22e/PP_shifts/README.md

 # PP Shifts
-## "Temporal changes in species composition affect a ubiquitous species' views of patch quality"
+## Temporal changes in species composition affect a ubiquitous species' use of habitat patches

-This repo contains analyses for my project on how _C. penicillatus's_ perception of patch quality has changed through time in response to the colonization of _C. baileyi_ at The Protal Project.
+This repo contains analyses for my project on how _C. penicillatus's_ use of habitat patches has changed through time in response to the colonization of _C. baileyi_ at The Protal Project.

-The manuscript for this project is currently under review at Ecology.
+The manuscript for this project is currently in press at Ecology.

 ### Manuscript Analysis